Focus Taiwan App

 Taiwanese (Taigi) poet Un Jio̍k-kiâu.
 CNA file photo

-By Lee Chieh-yu, CNA staff reporter
+By Lee Chieh-yu, CNA staff writer

 Un’s poetry collections are on display at the Taipei International Book Exhibition on Saturday.
 CNA file photo